Fitztorious/Fitztorious/README.md

-### Hello there, it's Brandon! :v: Nice to meet you :partying_face: My :dog: Titus barks "Hello" too!
+### Hello there, it's Brandon! :v: Nice to meet you :partying_face: My :dog: Titus is excited to meet you too, he says: "woof!"

 ## :blond_haired_man: About Me